CodeChain-io/codechain/docs/how-to-configure.rst

         Do not use discovery.
 No automated peer finding.

     ``--discovery="kademlia" | "unstructured"``
         Decide which p2p discovery extension to use.
-Options are `kademlia <https://github.com/CodeChain-io/codechain/blob/master/spec/Kademlia-Extension.md>`_ and unstructured.
+Options are `kademlia <https://github.com/CodeChain-io/codechain/blob/master/spec/Node-Discovery-Protocol.md#kademlia>`_ and unstructured.
-        In a testing environment, an unstructured p2p network is desirable because it is more than sufficient when there are a few users.
+        In a testing environment, an unstructured p2p network is desirable because it is more than sufficient when there are a few nodes(< 100).
         (default: unstructured)

     ``--discovery-bucket-size=[NUM]``